flet-dev/website/docs/controls/row.md

 How the child Controls should be placed vertically.

-Property value is `CrossAxisAlignment` with the following values:
+Property value is `CrossAxisAlignment` enum with the following values:

 * `START` (default)
 * `CENTER`